ninakali/ninakali.github.io/notes/win2/index.md

 <div class="post">

 # Windows 2: Final Fantasy of operating systems
-<p class="by">by Nina Kalinina, December 31st, 2024 (rev. 1.02 25-01-01)</p>
+<p class="by">by Nina Kalinina, December 31st, 2024 (rev. 1.03 25-01-01)</p>

 It is common knowledge that Final Fantasy could have been the "final" game for the studio, the first and the last in the series.
-It is far less known that Windows 2, released around the same time, could too have been the last.
-If anything, things were more certain: even Microsoft believed that Windows 2 would be the last.
+It is far less known that Windows 2, released around the same time, faced a similar fate.
+If anything, things were more certain: even Microsoft firmly believed that Windows 2 would be the last.

 ![](win2live/00_iroke.png)
 <p class="imgdesc">PC Paintbrush and MS Excel were some of the most successful programs for Windows 2.</p>